-8. Evaluation criteria and Grading System Grading System Evaluation System Face-to-Face Self-Study Student Description Final test 65.00% 0.00% There will be an ordinary final test in January and an extraordinary one in June.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 65.00% 100.00% There will be an ordinary final test in January and an extraordinary one in June.
 A minimum of 4 out of 10 is required.
-Assessment of problem solving and/or case studies 25.00% 0.00% There will be an ordinary final test in January and an extraordinary one in June.
-A minimum of 4 out of 10 is required.
-Assessment of active participation 10.00% Active participation in class and continuous monitoring of the subject.
+It may include intermediate tests.
+Assessment of problem solving and/or case studies 25.00% 0.00% Numerical problems and critical analysis proposed by the lecturer to be handed in by the student Assessment of active participation 10.00% 0.00% Active participation in class and continuous monitoring of the subject.
 Non-recoverable part of the internship grade.
-Total: 100.00% 0.00%
+Total 100.00% 100.00% passing of the subject, having the right (art.
+12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).